Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

-For the optimization procedure $2$ data chunks of $40s$ each are considered (t2-t3).
-For each chunk parameters are optimized on the first $32s$ while the remaining $8s$ are used for validation.
-The likelihood on such a dataset is evaluated with the inferred parameters, this is referred to as validation likelihood.
-It helps to prevent the risk of overfitting.
+The optimization procedure was performed independently on the $12$ data chunks of \SI{40}{s} here considered.
+For each chunk, parameters were actually optimized on the first \SI{32}{s}, while the remaining \SI{8}{s} were used for validation.
+In more detail, the likelihood evaluated on such a validation dataset with the values of the parameters inferred on former datasets is referred to as validation likelihood, and helps to prevent the risk of overfitting.

-All the parameters are optimized on the all dataset, with the only exception of the b parameter.
-Indeed we inferred a global multiplicative factor independently for $t2$ and $t3$.
-We find that the adaptation is stronger in $t3$ (approximately by a factor $1.2$).